jdgalviss/realsense_ros2/README.md

 # realsense_ros2
 Ros 2 wrapper for intel realsense cameras d435 and t265.

-This wrapper's implementation is specially developed with the objective of running it in Nvidia's Jetson Nano (I had a hard time using the official realsense's ros2 wrapper), however it should also work on any other platform running Ubuntu 18.04.
+This wrapper's implementation is specially developed with the objective of running it in Nvidia's Jetson Nano, however it should also work on any other platform running Ubuntu 18.04 and 20.04.

 By running this wrapper you would be able to obtain: